v3rse/dotfiles/README.md

-urxvt - keyboard settings, fonts and color schemes for urxvt xmodmap - for swapping keys mostly used in vim vim - vim configuration, no bundles
+urxvt - keyboard settings, fonts and color schemes for urxvt xmodmap - for swapping keys mostly used in vim vim - vim configuration, no bundles wallpaper - wallpaper for the various color schemes compton - settings for composite config for shadows etc.

+# Bugs
+- [ ] Terminals flash original theme seconds before loading current.
+- [ ] Prompt bugs out when command gets to end of line
+- [ ] Screen tears after addition of compton.